Sam120204/Stock_Trading_Reddit/README.md

 - Retrieve and display Reddit posts and comments related to trending stocks and cryptocurrencies within the last 15 days
 - Calculate and display the 24-hour change in mentions of each stock and cryptocurrency
 - Visualize the data using bar charts for mentions and 24-hour change percentage
+- Implement a machine learning model to predict stock trends based on Reddit data
+- Save data to MongoDB for persistent storage

 ## Prerequisites